Archibald Campbell, 5th Earl of Argyll: Mary at Lochleven

 Argyll can be connected to the assassinations of David Rizzio in 1566 and of Henry Stuart, Lord Darnley in 1567.
 Although supposed to be a signatory of the Ainslie Tavern Bond, Argyll was horrified by the Queen's marriage to James Hepburn, 4th Earl of Bothwell.
 He joined with Moray and other Protestant leaders in fighting Mary and Bothwell in that year, leading to the capture of the queen at Carberry Hill, but broke with his former allies over the question of deposing the queen.

 Offices held and military involvement

 With Mary's escape from prison in 1568, Argyll became the leader of the Queen's Party, and led Mary's army in the defeat at Langside in which he showed little military skill.
+He continued to champion the queen's cause following her flight to England.
+According to the chronicle known as the Diurnal of Occurrents, Argll attended a meeting of the nobility at Dalkeith Palace in February 1570, where the potential homecoming of Mary, Queen of Scots, was discussed.
+Argyll made the English ambassador Thomas Randolph unwelcome, accusing him of sowing discord in Scotland.

-He continued to champion the queen's cause following her flight to England, but eventually reconciled with the regent Lennox in 1571, and lent his support to the King's party, as a means of restoring peace and lessening English meddling in Scottish affairs.
+Argyll reconciled with Regent Lennox in 1571, and lent his support to the King's party, as a means of restoring peace and lessening English meddling in Scottish affairs.
 He was appointed to the Privy Council that year, and became Lord Chancellor of Scotland in 1572.